 Save just the biggest, only one or two there

-Twins, mutants and mummies all must be removed
+Mutants and mummies and twins all must go

 Photoperiodism describes the way living things detect and react to the changing lengths of nights and days.